Lanepro/mmtrucefacts.github.io/README.md

 Run 3:
 <a href="https://mmtrucefacts.github.io/run/">https://mmtrucefacts.github.io/run/</a>

+Screen will bug out for Run 3 when clicking any of the top buttons and Run 3 is very laggy.

 People who are reading this please note that I do not make these games and only made the sites.